top of page

 • I've been told I need a permit from the Police Department.
 Where can I get one?

-The Records Division process the following permits: Pistol Permits, Firearms Discharge, Consumption of Alcohol on Town Property, Vendors, Peddlers, Raffles, Bazaars, Massage Establishments, Masseurs/Masseuses, Adult-oriented businesses, Purchase of precious metals/stones.
+The Records Division process the following permits: Pistol Permits, Firearms Discharge, Consumption of Alcohol on Town Property, Vendors, Peddlers, Raffles, Bingo, Bazaars, Massage Establishments, Masseurs/Masseuses, Adult-oriented businesses, Purchase of precious metals/stones.
 All permit applications are available at the Records Division office during regular business hours.

 • Why do the police use radar and enforce traffic laws?